theochem/horton/doc/user_orbital_entanglement.rst

 version of Horton offers

-1. :ref:`Calculation of single-orbital entropy and orbital-pair mutual information for a seniority-zero wavefunction <orbitalentanglementseniorityzero>`
+1. :ref:`Calculation of single-orbital entropy and orbital-pair mutual information for a seniority-zero wavefunction <orbital_entanglementseniorityzero>`

 Supported wavefunction models are

 1. :ref:`AP1roG <introap1rog>` (seniority-zero wavefunction)

-.. _orbitalentanglementseniorityzero:
+.. _orbital_entanglementseniorityzero:

 Orbital entanglement and correlation for a seniority zero wavefunction
 ======================================================================